ugrulas/text-summarization-pipeline/README.md

     - [x] Build the vector store using wikilingua dataset
     - [ ] Select a more advanced embedding model that handles long sequences better
     - [ ] Test and validate model performance (PCA, t-SNE, etc. can be useful for visualization)
-    - [ ] Vector Database
+    - [ ] Vector Database Implementation

 - [ ] **Summarization Model:**
     - [x] Develop an initial text summarization model on wikilingua dataset
     - [ ] Implement evaluation metrics (BLEU, ROUGE, etc.)
+    - [ ] Play with temperature, top-k, top-p, repetetion penalty, etc. to improve the model performance

 - [ ] **Integration with Vector Store for RAG:**
     - [ ] Integrate the summarization model with the vector store
     - [ ] Run the model on the pfizer data
-    - [ ] Implement map-reduce
+    - [ ] Implement map-reduce for efficient processing and summarization of multiple documents
     - [ ] Test and validate model performance under different settings
+    - [ ] Finetune Llama 2 with LoRA

 ### Deployment Strategies
 - [ ] **Deployment Pipeline Development:** Establish robust deployment pipelines for the integrated modules.